ZacharyWesterman/paisley/README.md

 ## Lambdas:
 Lambdas are another good way to reuse code, however unlike subroutines, these are specifically for reusing parts of expressions.
 Lambdas are defined with the syntax `![expression]`, and are referred to with that same `!` identifier, just without the brackets.
 Note that the `!` can be any number of exclamation marks, optionally followed by an alphanumeric identifier.
 So for example, `!!`, `!2`, and `!!lambda_1` are all valid lambda identifiers.
+Note that unlike lambdas in other languages, lambdas in Paisley are not true functions; they don't take any parameters.
+However, they do have access to the same global scope as the rest of the program.

 Below is an example of lambda usage.
 Both the top and bottom commands will print 5 random numbers in the range 0-100.
 ```